 - Your rebate promotion must clearly any additional terms and conditions that your consumers must know.
 This includes key terms of any purchase requirements, additional fees, and how long it will take for them to receive their rebate.

 You will also need to have a plan in place to monitor and handle any spiff or rebate fraud.
-On the average, a company will experience 8 to 9 percent fraud in a rebate marketing campaign.
+On average, a company will experience 8% to 9% fraud in a rebate marketing campaign.
 The best way to handle this is to institute an audit protocol with audits that compare data to data.
-This can be as simple as selecting a unique identifying number like a receipt number and keeping them stored in a spreadsheet that you can reference and search for duplicates
+It can be as simple as selecting a unique identifying number like a receipt number and keeping them stored in a spreadsheet that you can reference and search for duplicates.